-- Role of Parents/Guardians in the Governance and Operations of the School:

-Parents/Guardians are an integral part of SVA and their involvement is valued and encouraged.
+- Role of Parents/Guardians in the Governance and Operations of the School: Parents/Guardians are an integral part of SVA and their involvement is valued and encouraged.
 SVA welcomes family involvement and encourages volunteers to get involved in a variety of different ways, and as often as possible throughout each year. - The Parent Advisory Council (PAC) was established in November 2021.
 The Board of Directors created and approved guidelines to govern the PAC.
 Parent members must be elected by parents of students attending SVA.
 The committee shall include a broad representation of the parent population served by the school including socio-economic and ethnic groups represented in the school attendance area.
 Teachers, the principal and other school staff make up the other half of the committee.
 The PAC met monthly to support the school's program, teachers and fundraising efforts.
 All parents had an equal opportunity to participate.
 Parent meetings were held at 3pm and 5pm to ensure working parents could attend, and were kept to 1 hour to ensure students could still attend the Expanded Learning Program.
 For parents who could not attend in person, Zoom links were available for remote participation.
-They were integral in planning 3 community fundraising events and 7 school events. - In addition, family members have the opportunity to volunteer in the classrooms, on field trips, serve on school committees, work on school site needs and support fundraising efforts. - During the 2022-2023 school year, SVA established an English Learner Advisory Committee to better support the development of the school plan and provide input on programs and services for English learners.
-The ELAC met alongside the Parent Advisory Committee and collaborated on school events. - In the 22-23 school year, SVA established a Steering Committee set forth by the California Community School Framework.
-Committee goals included guiding and overseeing the development of community schools initiatives including:
+They were integral in planning 43 community fundraising events and 87 school events. - In addition, family members have the opportunity to volunteer in the classrooms, on field trips, serve on school committees, work on school site needs and support fundraising efforts. - During the 2023-242-2023 school year, SVA established an English Learner Advisory Committee to better support the development of the school plan and provide input on programs and services for English learners.
+The ELAC met alongside the Parent Advisory Committee and collaborated on school events. - In the 23-242-23 school year, SVA joined the Community Engagement Initiative, a program to improve engagement through the established a Steering Committee set forth by the California Community School Framework.
+CEI goals are as follows Committee goals included guiding and overseeing the development of community schools initiatives including: - Building capacity in communities and school districts to have difficult conversations with each other and build trust, with a focus on improving outcomes for pupils. - Identifying effective models of community engagement and metrics to evaluate those models. - Developing effective peer-to-peer partnerships between school districts and county offices of education to deepen community engagement. - Improve community engagement statewide and incorporate practices that prove effective toward school district and county office of education continuous improvement efforts.

-- Promoting Equity and Inclusion: The committee aims to advance equity by ensuring that all voices are represented and are heard. - Engaging Community Partners: The committee seeks to foster strong partnerships with local community organizations, and partners to create a collaborative ecosystem that supports students and their families. - Supporting Student and Family Well-being: The steering committee focuses on promoting the overall well-being of students and their families, including physical, mental, and emotional health.
-They aim to provide access to essential services that address the various needs of the community. - Data-Driven Decision Making: The committee emphasizes the importance of using data to inform their decisions and evaluate the effectiveness of community school initiatives.
-This approach helps in continually improving the framework. - Sustainability: Ensuring the long-term sustainability of community schools is a key goal.
+0 As a Community School, our goals continue to include guiding and overseeing the development of community schools initiatives in the following ways: Promoting Equity and Inclusion: The committee aims to advance equity by ensuring that all voices are represented and are heard.
+0 Engaging Community Partners: The committee seeks to foster strong partnerships with local community organizations, and partners to create a collaborative ecosystem that supports students and their families.
+0 Supporting Student and Family Well-being: The steering committee focuses on promoting the overall well-being of students and their families, including physical, mental, and emotional health.
+They aim to provide access to essential services that address the various needs of the community.
+0 Data-Driven Decision Making: The committee emphasizes the importance of using data to inform their decisions and evaluate the effectiveness of community school initiatives.
+This approach helps in continually improving the framework.
+0 Sustainability: Ensuring the long-term sustainability of community schools is a key goal.
 This includes securing funding, resources, and community support to maintain and expand the framework.

-• Description of Governance Structure and how often the entity met:

-Non-Profit Public Benefit Corporation:
+Descriptior ۱ of Governance Structure and how often the entity met: Profit Public Benefit Corporation: